rafiqulrti/shopware6-extension-portfolio/docs/featured-category-cms-elements.md

 ## Performance

 **Guard before you work.** The subscriber checks the route before doing anything else.
-Every non-homepage request — the overwhelming majority of traffic — exits the listener immediately, without a configuration read or a query.
-Placing this check first rather than after the configuration load is what keeps a homepage feature from costing anything on product and listing pages.
+Non-homepage requests exit immediately, before configuration reads or category-loading work are performed.

 **Batched CMS resolution.** The element resolvers return criteria from the collect phase rather than querying directly, so the platform's CMS layer resolves every slot on the page together instead of once per element.